andrewharabor/simPLY_chess/README.md

 - Communicates through standard [UCI](https://gist.github.com/DOBRO/2592c6dad754ba67e6dcaec8c90165bf) protocol to allow for easy integration into any [GUI](https://www.chessprogramming.org/GUI)
   - Standard commands:
-    - `uci` - Initiate UCI protocol
+    - `uci`: Tell engine to use the uci (universal chess interface), this will be sent once as a first command after program boot to tell the engine to switch to uci mode.
-    - `isready` - Synchronize and initialize engine
+    - `isready`: This is used to synchronize the engine with the GUI.
+When the GUI has sent a command or multiple commands that can take some time to complete, this command can be used to wait for the engine to be ready again or to ping the engine to find out if it is still alive.
-    - `quit` - Terminate the engine
+    - `ucinewgame`: This is sent to the engine when the next search (started with `position` and `go`) will be from a different game.
+This can be a new game the engine should play or a new game it should analyze but also the next position from a testsuite with positions only.
-    - `ucinewgame` - Notifiy engine that next search will be from a different game (and reset the transposition table)
+    - `position [fen <fenstring> | startpos ]  moves <move1> .... <movei>`: Set up the position described in fenstring on the internal board and play the moves on the internal chess board.
+If the game was played from the start position, the string `startpos` should be sent
-    - `position` - Set up the internal board position accordingly (at least one of the following parameters is required)
+    - `go`: Start calculating on the current position set up with the `position` command.
+There are a number of commands that can follow this command, all will be sent in the same string.
+If just `go` is sent, `go depth 5 movetime 10000` is run by default.
-      - `startpos | fen <fen>` - Set up the starting position or the position specified by the FEN string
+      - `wtime <x>`: White has x milliseconds left on the clock.
-      - `moves <move1> <move2> ... <movei>` - Make the moves specified by the list of moves
+      - `btime <x>`: Black has x milliseconds left on the clock.
-    - `go` - Calculate the best move for the current position (the following parameters are optional, `go depth 5 movetime 10000` is the default)
+      - `winc <x>`: White increment per move in milliseconds if x > 0.
-      - `depth <depth>` - Limit the search to a certain depth
+      - `binc <x>`: Black increment per move in milliseconds if x > 0.
-      - `movetime <movetime>` - Limit the search to a certain time (in milliseconds)
+      - `depth <x>`: Search x plies only.
-      - `wtime <wtime> btime <btime> winc <winc> binc <binc>` - Limit the search through time control (in milliseconds)
+      - `movetime <x>`: Search exactly x milliseconds.
-      - `infinite` - Search without a time or depth limit, note that the engine is unable to respond to `stop` commands in this mode (even though it should be able to) and will NEVER stop searching
+    - `quit`: Quit the program as soon as possible.
-  - Custom commands (inspired by Stockfish):
+  - Custom commands:
-    - `eval` - Return the static evaluation of the current position
+    - `board`: Display the current position, with ASCII art and FEN.
-    - `board` - Print the current board position in ASCII art and with the FEN string
+    - `eval`: Display the static evaluation of the current position.
-    - `flip` - Flip the side to move
+    - `flip`: Flips the side to move.

 ## Limitations